DimitryZH/cloud-optimization-engine/README.md

 These represent common cost leakage scenarios in real cloud environments.

-The system is intentionally modular and designed for extension.
+The design makes adding new scanners straightforward.

 ## Modular Architecture

-This project is built as a scanner-based modular engine.
+The runtime is organized as independent scanners feeding one reporting pipeline.

 Each scanner: